The Amazon Vine Program Explained

 - The enrolled product listing must have an image, description, and title

-Products successfully enrolled in the Vine program will be reflected in your orders with a price of 0 and a customer with no name.
+Products successfully enrolled in the Amazon Vine program will be reflected in your orders with a price of 0 and a customer with no name.
 Don’t fret when you see this – it’s standard operating procedure to preserve anonymity for Vine reviewers.

-Note, you can only enroll an ASIN to Vine once in its lifetime.
+Note, you can only enroll an ASIN to Amazon Vine once in its lifetime.
 This means reapplying to Vine with different product variations under the same parent ASIN will not work.

 How to Enroll in Amazon Vine